 If you receive basic Income Protection when you join or apply for it later, it'll be based on a benefit payment period up to two years.
 This means if you're unable to work due to illness or injury you may be paid a benefit for a maximum of two years.
-Income Protection with a two year benefit payment period is available until you turn 70.
-This means for a benefit payment period up to two years, even if monthly benefit payments haven't been paid for two full years, benefit payments end at age 70.

-Up to five years or up to age 65

 Depending on your occupation you can apply to change your benefit payment period to up to five years or up to age 65.
 When you apply you may need to provide detailed health information for the Insurer to consider.
-With a benefit payment period up to five years or up to age 65, your Income Protection will end when you turn 65.
-This means for a benefit payment period up to five years, even if monthly benefit payments haven't been paid for five full years, benefit payments end at age 65.

 There are some occupations where you can't have a benefit payment period up to five years or up to age 65.
 These occupations are listed at australiansuper.com/occupations